 The strength and length of your hangover goes hand in hand with the amount of alcohol you had.

 And when it comes to hangovers, prevention is the best remedy.
 Hasn't the miracle of modern medicine developed a cure by now?
-In a word, no… but a few hangover supplements out there can definitely help.
+In a word, no.